 Note that Windows users must use Python >=3.6 when outside of ParaView.
 Further insight can be found in the Getting Started Guide.

 Please feel free to post features you would like to see from this package on the issues page as a feature request.
 If you stumble across any bugs or crashes while using code distributed here, report them in the issues section so we can promptly address it.
 For other questions, join the PVGeo community on Slack.

-The PVGeo code library is managed by Bane Sullivan, graduate student in the Hydrological Science and Engineering interdisciplinary program at the Colorado School of Mines under Whitney Trainor-Guitton.
+The PVGeo code library was created and is managed by Bane Sullivan, graduate student in the Hydrological Science and Engineering interdisciplinary program at the Colorado School of Mines under Whitney Trainor-Guitton.
 If you would like to contact us, inquire with firstname.lastname@example.org.

 It is important to note the project is open source and that many features in this repository were made possible by contributors volunteering their time.
 Head over to the Contributors Page to learn more about the developers of PVGeo.